HRD: Where do you see the diversity space heading next? Perhaps a focus on some more neglected aspects, eg. disability?

 We also have 120 employee networks, varying from ethnically based groups, to women, to people with disability, and so on.
 We don’t overengineer this or put too many rules or regulations around them, but these networks typically get together and decide what their purpose is.
 Usually they’re about professional development

-and topics relevant to that group, mentoring and coaching other people like themselves, and recruitment
+and topics relevant to that group, mentoring and coaching other people like themselves, and recruitment.
+And then CSR.

 What we find is people who join these types of groups are very interested in giving back to the community.
 Siemens as a whole is also doing this, but these groups are great multipliers of that.